 Check you’ve got the right country set in the high-level settings, but don’t stop there –make sure the language pack isn’t still searching Windows Update, and that each of the components has been downloaded.

-clip_image007If you make sure that you have the correct language pack installed, and that it’s set as the speech language, then you should be allowed to enable Cortana.
+If you make sure that you have the correct language pack installed, and that it’s set as the speech language, then you should be allowed to enable Cortana.

-If you have a microphone on your PC, then you can also switch on “Hey Cortana”, clip_image009which will mean she’s listening out for you to say that all the time… and will jump in with a spoken response to your every query.
+If you have a microphone on your PC, then you can also switch on “Hey Cortana”, which will mean she’s listening out for you to say that all the time… and will jump in with a spoken response to your every query.
 Just make sure your Windows Phone isn’t nearby or you’ll end up cheating on one Cortana with another.
 Let’s wait for the Cortana vs Cortana Youtube videos.

 Tip o’ the Week #253 – Using Cortana in the Car

-clip_image001There are many cool things that Cortana can do, which make using Windows Phone 8.1 a pleasure.
+There are many cool things that Cortana can do, which make using Windows Phone 8.1 a pleasure.
 Try asking the following, if you have Cortana enabled:

-• “Find the best nearby restaurants”, then
+- “Find the best nearby restaurants”, then…

-• “Which are open now?” …
+- “Which are open now?” …

-• “Traffic to the 3rd one” …
+- “Traffic to the 3rd one” …

-• “Drive there”
+- “Drive there”

 After each command, following commands will work in context with the results from the previous one – though it might take a bit of practice to figure out what you can say, and what is going to reliably be interpreted by Cortana.
 If you say something she doesn’t understand (maybe she’ll start playing some music or call some random number instead, mishearing “Drive” for “Play” or “Call”) then you’ll lose context and will need to start from the beginning.